 In order to receive many university services, photo identification is required.
 Each admitted student who completes the registration process for a regular semester should purchase a student identification card (Sun Card).
-Photos are taken by Admission Services, University Center Building 120.
+Photos are taken at ASU's West campus Bookstore.